-Money in Montenegro through history
+Money in Montenegro through History

 The oldest money found in Montenegro dates back to the period of Greek colonisation of the Adriatic region.
 It was a stater coin, dating from the 4th century BCE, showing the image of the god Zeus.

 Illyrian coins are the most common money pertaining to the classical antiquity period.
-The 3rd century BCE marked the ascent of theIllyrian state, with the ancient city of Risan later emerging as its centre.
+The 3rd century BCE marked the ascent of the Illyrian state, with the ancient city of Risan later emerging as its centre.
 The first coins found in this city showed the inscription “RIZO…O…TAN”.
-Sir Arthur John Evans, who explored these coins, believed that they dated back to the period when the city functioned as a republic.
+Sir Arthur John Evans, who unearthed these coins, believed that they dated back to the period when the city functioned as a republic.
 The other type of coins belonged to those minted under the Illyrian King Ballaios.
 The obverse showed the king’s image and reverse depicted the goddess Arthemis.
 The inscription “BASILEVS” indicated the ruler’s royal title and the ascent of the Illyrian state.
-The third type of coins bore the inscription “MYN”, the image of the goddess Arthemis was again shown on the reverse, while obverse depicted images of Roman iconography.
+The third type of coins bore the inscription “MYN”, the image of the goddess Arthemis was again shown on the reverse, while the obverse depicted images of Roman iconography.
 Evans thought that the third described type of coins belonged to King Ballaios’s successors.

-Kotor, a city that had its own mint in the 11th century already, was put under the protection of Bysantine emperors.
+Kotor, a city that had its own mint as early as in the 11th century was initially put under the protection of the Byzantine emperors.
 The follaro coins were copper, depicting Saint Tryphon, the city’s patron, on the reverse and the inscription “Civitas Catari” on the other side.
 After falling under the rule of the Nemanjić dynasty in the 12th century, the city started minting copper and silver coinage.
-Coins showed the image of city’s patron saint on one side and the image of Serbian ruler on the other.
-In the 14th century, the Hungarian king Ljudevit took over the city and the coin were minted with his image.
-Afterwards, Kotor fell under the reign of Tvrtko I of the House of Kotromanić, the ruler of Bosnia, who continued the city’s minting tradition.
-Permanent control over the city was established by the Venetians, who ruled the city from 1420 to 1797, i.e. until the fall of the Republic of San Marco.
+Coins showed the image of city’s patron saint on one side and the image of current Serbian ruler on the other.
+In the 14th century, the Hungarian king Ljudevit took over the city and the coins were minted with his image.
+Later, Kotor fell under the rule of Tvrtko I of the House of Kotromanić, the ruler of Bosnia, who continued the city’s minting tradition.
+A more permanent control over the city was established by the Venetians, who ruled the city from 1420 to 1797, until the fall of the Republic of San Marco.
 Between 1420 and 1640, only copper coins were minted, and after that period, silver coins were minted as well.
 One side depicted Saint Tryphon, while the other contained the image of the lion of Venice and the inscriptions “S. Marcus” and “Civitas Catari”.
-Small grosso pieces – grossetti with the image of the patron saint on the obverse and letters S-T on the side.
-The reverse showed the lion of Venice and, beneath it, the nobility coat of arms with the initials of the rettore – provveditore who governed Kotor and the inscription “S. Marcus Venetus”.
-In 1813, a mintage significant for Montenegro occurred when Montenegrins held the French under siege in Kotor, hoping to unite their territory with the Bay of Boka.
-During the siege, the French used the mint in Kotor to mint franc coins with the image of Napoleon Bonaparte, the emperor of France.
+In addition, small grosso pieces – grossetti with the image of the patron saint on the obverse and letters S-T on the side were produced.
+The reverse showed the lion of Venice and, beneath it, the coat of arms and the initials of the “Rettore – Provveditore” who governed Kotor and the inscription “S. Marcus Venetus”.
+In 1813, a mintage significant for Montenegro occurred when the Montenegrin army was besieging the French in Kotor, hoping to unite their territory with the Bay of Boka.
+During the siege, the French used the mint in Kotor to mint franc coins with the image of Napoleon Bonaparte, the Emperor of France.

-Under the reign of Serbian kings a mint operated in Bar, and it minted two types of bronze coins.
-One type had the image of Saint George, patron of Bar on one side, while the other depicted Saint Michael.
+Under the reign of the Serbian kings a mint operated in Bar, and it minted two types of bronze coins.
+One type had the image of Saint George, Patron Saint of Bar on one side, while the other depicted Saint Michael.
 Both saints were shown to be slaying the dragon with the inscription “d’Antibar”.
-The other type of coin had the image of Saint George wearing an armour and slaying the dragon and the inscription “Antibar”.
+The other type of coin had the image of Saint George wearing armour and slaying the dragon and the inscription “Antibar”.
 During their rule of Bar, the Venetians also minted coins in the city.

 Montenegro gained its long-awaited official international recognition at the Congress of Berlin in 1878, and the country’s commitment to internal affairs, including that of the economy, ensued.